Kesavananda Bharati: Role in Indian constitutional law

 Kesavananda Bharati was the petitioner in Kesavananda Bharati v.
 State of Kerala (case citation: AIR 1973 SC 1461).
 Kesavananda was a landmark decision of the Supreme Court of India that established the basic structure doctrine of the constitution.
 The doctrine provides safeguards for the basic structure of the Indian Constitution from parliamentary amendments.

 In 1970, Kesavananda Bharati filed a case challenging the Kerala Government's attempts to acquire the Mutt's property, through the Kerala Land Reforms Act of 1963 as amended in 1969.
 He argued, along with his lawyer Nani Palkhivala, that this action violated his fundamental rights, particularly his fundamental right to religion (Article 25), freedom of religious denomination (Article 26), and right to property (Article 31).

 On 23 March 1973, in a 7–6 ruling, the Supreme Court held that Parliament could not alter the "basic structure" of the Constitution of India.
 This decision formed the basis for the basic structure doctrine that has since guaranteed the fundamental structure of the Indian Constitution.
 Proponents of the doctrine consider the doctrine to be a major "safety valve" that guards against majoritarianism; while opponents consider it an undemocratic means for the judiciary to check the powers of the legislature.

 In April 2013, The Hindu, on Kesvanandas 40th anniversary, noted that the case saved Indian democracy and thanked Shri Kesavananda Bharati and jurist Nanabhoy Palkhivala for the same.

 The case was heard by the largest Constitution bench and holds the record for the longest hearing with all 13 judges hearing the case for 68 days.

 Opinion

-He was the only Shankaracharya to have publicly issued a statement saying that it was a mistake for the government to open the vaults of the Padmanabhaswamy Temple.
+He publicly issued a statement saying that it was a mistake for the government to open the vaults of the Padmanabhaswamy Temple.
 He stated that all the assets found in the temple's vault were indeed the assets of the temple and the responsibility of managing assets should be handed over to the temple's trust.

 Kesavananda Bharti was awarded the Justice V.R.
 Krishna Iyer Award, in 2018 by the Governor of Kerala.